mvdh7/PyCO2SYS/CONTRIBUTING.md

 ## Documentation

 Documentation is available at [pyco2sys.readthedocs.io](https://pyco2sys.readthedocs.io/en/latest/).
-This site is automatically generated after each commit from the files in the [docs](https://github.com/mvdh7/PyCO2SYS/tree/master/docs) directory on *master* using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
+This site is automatically generated after each commit from the files in the [docs](https://github.com/mvdh7/PyCO2SYS/tree/main/docs) directory on *main* using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
 The docs on *develop* are also automatically generated after each commit to that branch and can be seen at [pyco2sys.readthedocs.io/en/develop](https://pyco2sys.readthedocs.io/en/develop/).

 There is a repo of PyCO2SYS examples as [Jupyter Notebooks](https://jupyter.org/), which you can add to at [PyCO2SYS-examples](https://github.com/mvdh7/PyCO2SYS-examples).